 The encoded card act as an electronic wallet, storing credit which can be used to access the Internet & Word processing computers.

 – Patrons who are already members of the library may need to be issued with a new card that has been encoded.
 There is no charge for this new card.

 – If you are not a current member of the library and you plan to use the computers regularly, we recommend that you join.
 Joining the library is free and gives you access to a range of additional services including e-books and online databases.
 You will need to show ID with your name and current address (driver’s licence, rates notice, etc.).

 – One time users/visitors may be issued with a Visitor’s Card.

 - Add money to your card.
 This can be done at the Circulation Desk at the Redbank Plains & Redbank Plaza Libraries.
 Ipswich Library users can also use the Auto Loader (pictured right) on Level 1, near the Reference Desk.
 The Auto Loader accepts notes and coins.

 - Reserve a computer at the Pharos Stations.
 The Ipswich Library has a Pharos Station located on Level 1.

-When making a reservation, Ipswich residents will need to enter their PIN.
-If you do not know your PIN, contact Library staff to reset it.
-You can change your PIN at any time via the Library’s online catalogue.
+When making a reservation, Ipswich residents will need to enter their password.
+If you do not know your password, contact Library staff to reset it.
+You can change your password at any time via the Library’s online catalogue.